-The default NetWare installation makes the [Root] server in an NDS tree a Single Reference time server.
+The default NetWare installation makes the [Root] server in a NDS tree a single reference time server.
 All other servers in the tree are, by default, secondary time servers.

-The default time synchronization parameter, "SET TimeSync NDS Tree Mode = ON," recognizes the NDS tree structure and synchronizes time only within that tree.
+The default time synchronization parameter, SET TimeSync NDS Tree Mode = ON, recognizes the NDS tree structure and synchronizes time only within that tree.